A turquoise box with the letters "rhd" in white in the center.

 Highlighted Project: Facilitation with Montana Nonprofit Association's Catalyst Leadership Development for Nonprofit Professionals

-Rachel uses the tools of facilitation and participatory design to support work with communities on planning efforts.This includes:
+Rachel uses the tools of facilitation and participatory design to support work with communities, networks, and coalitions on planning efforts.This includes:

-Community and stakeholder engagement planning co-design and facilitation
+• Community and partner engagement co-design and facilitation

 Highlighted Project: Grassroots Engagement and Community Design for the Missoula Midtown Masterplan